EASA language proficiency requirements are defined in Commission Regulation No 1178/2011, Part FCL - FCL.055.

 EASA implements and harmonizes ICAO language proficiency requirements on European level within European, so-called EASA airspace.

 EASA language proficiency is required by Part-FCL and its FCL.055.
 EASA language proficiency requires all pilots - holders of aeroplane or helicopter EASA flight crew licenses - to be also holders of EASA language proficiency certificate.
-EASA does not currently specify the procedure of the language proficiency exam.
-It transfers the responsibility to national aviation authorities which define specific procedures required to acquire EASA language proficiency for pilots.

 Language proficiency exam according to EASA requirements is regulated by bodies on national levels by domestic procedures and regulations, which are designed by the national aviation authorities or national regulatory bodies.